penev92/Oraide.LanguageServer/clients/oraide-vscode/README.md

 Current features include:
  - Hover info for Traits, Trait properties, actor and weapon definitions, conditions and more.
- - Navigating to Traits and Trait properties inside C# code (if available).
+ - Navigating to Traits, Trait properties, Projectiles, Warheads and more inside C# code (if available).
  - Navigating to actor and weapon definitions inside parsed MiniYAML files.
+ - Finding usages/references of Traits, Projectiles and Warheads inside parsed MiniYAML files.
- - Context-aware IntelliSense to help with writing MiniYAML.
+ - Context-aware IntelliSense to help with writing MiniYAML (both for actor and weapon definitions).

 *See the bottom of the document for illustrations.